-PN2.1 Acquire and preserve land by a set of priorities that considers environmental benefits, such as stormwater management, wildlife habitat, or access to recreation opportunities.

-PN2.2 Preserve land when there are opportunities to make connections between healthy systems; for example, land parcels in a stream corridor.
+- PN2.1 Acquire and preserve land by a set of priorities that considers environmental benefits, such as agriculture, stormwater management, wildlife habitat, or access to recreation opportunities. - PN2.2 Preserve land when there are opportunities to make connections between healthy systems; for example, land parcels in a stream corridor. - PN2.3 The County and City should work together to identify strategies to mitigate for loss of working farms in the Urban Growth Area. - PN2.4 Explore innovative strategies to conserve agriculture within the Urban Growth Area, such as an agriculture protection overlay or public farmland initiative, like Transfer of Development Rights (TDR), to encourage conservation of agriculture.

-PN2.3 Identify, remove, and prevent the use and spread of invasive plants and wildlife.

-PN2.4 Preserve and restore native plants by including restoration efforts and volunteer partnerships in all land management.

-PN2.5 Design improvements to public land using existing and new vegetation that is attractive, adapted to our climate, supports a variety of wildlife, and requires minimal, long-term maintenance.

-PN2.7 Practice sustainable maintenance and operations activities that reduce the County's and City's environmental impact.

-PN2.8 Evaluate, monitor, and measure environmental conditions, and use this data to develop short- and long-term management strategies.
+- PN2.5 Expand the use of Purchase of Development Rights (PDR) and Transfer of Development Rights (TDR) programs to support compact growth in urbanizing areas while conserving long-term agriculture of commercial significance in rural areas. - PN2.6 The County and City should work together to identify tools and review regulations to better support small agriculture within the Urban Growth Area. - PN2.7 In future updates to the Working Lands Strategic Plan, the County and City should work together to track acres of agriculture lost due to conversion, so mitigation strategies can be implemented to offset the acres lost. - PN2.8 Purchase of Development Rights (PDR) and Transfer of Development Rights (TDR) programs should be utilized as incentives for farmers. - PN2.9 Identify, remove, and prevent the use and spread of invasive plants and wildlife. - PN2.10 Preserve and restore native plants by including restoration efforts and volunteer partnerships in all land management. - PN2.11 Design improvements to public land using existing and new vegetation that is attractive, adapted to our climate, supports a variety of wildlife, and requires minimal, long-term maintenance. - PN2.
+12 Practice sustainable maintenance and operations activities that reduce the County's and City's environmental impact. - PN2.13 Evaluate, monitor, and measure environmental conditions, and use this data to develop short- and long-term management strategies.